Undercover Israeli troops raid hospital, kill Palestinian

 "They took Azzam and placed him in the wheelchair they brought the woman in and they exited the room preventing anyone from giving medical aid to the young man lying on the floor."

-The International Committee of the Red Cross said it was "following up very closely" the events at the Hebron hospital and was pursuing the matter with Israeli security services.

-"Authorities and individuals must do their utmost to ensure full respect for the medical mission," it said in a statement.

-Palestinian Health Minister Jawad Awad accused Israeli security forces of "executing" Abdallah al-Shalalda, who he said was escorting a relative inside the facility.
+Palestinian Health Minister Jawad Awad accused Israeli security forces of "executing" Abdallah al-Shalalda, who he said was escorting a relative inside the hospital.

 "The international community must intervene to protect our people from the Israeli killing machine," he said.